 Haarlem is another beautiful city sporting an iconic windmill.
 The windmill has been around since the 18th century but was completely destroyed in a storm in the 1930s.
 It was later rebuilt and made into a museum which tells you about the Netherlands and windmills and how these transformed the country.
 Not only is the windmill great to visit, but Haarlem itself is beautiful and is well worth a visit.

 So if you haven’t been there already – it’s not too far from Amsterdam (if you’re a tourist), so go!

 Looking for windmills in Amsterdam?
 Here you can find De Gooyer, which is one of Amsterdam’s most famous windmills.
 It was built in the early 16th century, so it’s certainly old.
 It’s not in the place where it was first built, as it has been moved around Amsterdam.
 You’ll find the windmill turning on the first Saturday of the month, so it’s the perfect time to see it in action while on your Saturday morning walk.

 De Dikkert is an old sawmill, which used to be in Zaandam.
 However, now it’s now a corn mill and is found in Amstelveen.
 It is now restored.
 Therefore, again, if you’re around the Amsterdam area, then it’s the perfect place to visit.
 What makes it unique is that it is a restaurant too – so if you’re ever want to say you’ve eaten in an old windmill in Holland, then here’s your chance!

 Free windmill day!
 National Mill Day

-A perfect time to visit the windmills is on National Mill Day in May every year.
+A perfect time to visit the windmills is on National Mill Day on the second Saturday and Sunday in May every year.
 On this day you can enter hundreds of different windmills FOR FREE!
 Also, it’s the day to witness all the windmills turning, so it’s certainly a unique day in the Netherlands and the perfect day to see all of the windmills for yourself (if only you get around them all that is).